lijuncheng16/deepspeech.pytorch/README.md

 Dynamically adds noise into the training data to increase robustness.
 To use, first fill a directory up with all the noise files you want to sample from.
 The dataloader will randomly pick samples from this directory.

-To enable noise injection, use the `--noise-dir /path/to/noise/dir/` to specify where your noise files are.
+To enable noise injection, use the `--noise_dir /path/to/noise/dir/` to specify where your noise files are.
 There are a few noise parameters to tweak, such as
-`--noise_prob` to determine the probability that noise is added, and the `--noise-min`, `--noise-max` parameters to determine the minimum and maximum noise to add in training.
+`--noise_prob` to determine the probability that noise is added, and the `--noise_min`, `--noise_max` parameters to determine the minimum and maximum noise to add in training.

 Included is a script to inject noise into an audio file to hear what different noise levels/files would sound like.
 Useful for curating the noise dataset.

 ```
-python noise_inject.py --input-path /path/to/input.wav --noise-path /path/to/noise.wav --output-path /path/to/input_injected.wav --noise-level 0.5 # higher levels means more noise
+python noise_inject.py --input_path /path/to/input.wav --noise_path /path/to/noise.wav --output_path /path/to/input_injected.wav --noise_level 0.5 # higher levels means more noise
 ```

 ### Checkpoints